Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Higher-order CRB and curvature corrections in the square root embedding

 Needless to (re)state, we keep Assumption \ref{ass:regularity} so that all quantities below are well defined in the fixed Hilbert space \(L^2(\mu)\).
-We first state the Hilbert-space formulation of the Bhattacharyya bound in \(L^2(P_\theta)\) as conceptualized in \cite{pillai} with the caveat that we use derivatives of the log likelihood and not the ratios \(\frac{\partial_\theta^k f}{f}\), show its equivalent formulation in the ambient space \(L^2(\mu)\), and then present a basic curvature-corrected bound formulated relative to the jet subspace \(\mathcal T_m=\operatorname{span}\{\eta_1,\dots,\eta_m\}\); the core idea here is the same as for the \(m=1\) case.
-This bound is finally strengthened in Proposition \ref{prop:single-Naug-relations} in Section \ref{sec:tt}, where it is explicitly shown that we improve over the Bhattacharyya-type bounds in the framework of Pillai and Sinha using derivatives of the raw score.
+We first state the Hilbert-space formulation of the Bhattacharyya bound in \(L^2(P_\theta)\) (as conceptualized in other works such as \cite{fend1959attainment}, for example) with the caveat that we use derivatives of the log-likelihood and not the ratios \(\frac{\partial_\theta^k f}{f}\), show its equivalent formulation in the ambient space \(L^2(\mu)\), and then present a basic curvature-corrected bound formulated relative to the jet subspace \(\mathcal T_m=\operatorname{span}\{\eta_1,\dots,\eta_m\}\); the core idea here is the same as for the \(m=1\) case.
+Taking into account the normal directions in \(\mathcal{T}_m^\perp\) other than \(\Pi_m\) (which uses \(\eta_{m+1}\)) in Proposition \ref{prop:single-Naug-relations}, we explicitly show that improvements over Bhattacharyya-type bounds using derivatives of the raw score of the same order \(m\) can be achieved by comparing the subspaces \(\mathcal{T}_m\) and \(\widetilde{\mathcal{T}}_m\).